Why Should You Care About Conversion Funnels?

 Notice that the form copy explains the benefit of giving info.
 An important thing to keep in mind on any page is explaining to the lead what they’re going to get out of giving away their information and what is going to happen next.

 You can use WisePops to build form pop-ups that fuel list building and lead generation.

-Even though, at this point, you’ve already captured a lead/sale/sign-up/conversion, thank you/confirmation pages are a necessary step in the funneling process.
-Here is why:
+Even though you’ve already captured a lead/sale/sign-up/conversion at this point, thank you/confirmation pages are a necessary step in the funneling process.
+Here’s why:

 - They let the customer know that their inquiry/information has been received.

 - If the goal of the page was to download a whitepaper or guide, this is where the download link should be.

 - The thank you page allows for next steps, like a link to homepage or social media for more information.
 It can also have other exploratory links like “you might also be interested in these”.